 Don't get me wrong, I love Moroccan Oil to help smooth my flyaways, and add shine, but their have been times I've used too much and looked like someone that hadn't washed their hair in a week.
 Eww!
 I've also been guilty of overdoing the hairspray.

-When either of these happen dry shampoo is my go to quick fix.
+When this happens dry shampoo is my go to quick fix.

 - Brush you hair.